jaedyno15/ctf_writeups/_posts/space_heroes/2023-04-23-Galactic-Federation-SpaceHeroes.markdown

     }
 {% endhighlight %}

-Within the *'adjust_economy'* function, *'collapse_economy'* will be called if currency == 0 and the galactic_currency == 'usd'.
+Within the 'adjust_economy' function, 'collapse_economy' will be called if currency == 0 and the galactic_currency == 'usd'.

-So starting with the easy one we can change galactic currency to usd.
-Either keep using ghidra to find the right function or just play around with the program until you find the *presidential_decree* function and from there we can use the *change_galactic_currency* option which takes any string input and set it to usd.
+So starting with the easy one we can change the galactic currency to usd.
+Either keep using ghidra to find the right function or just play around with the program until you find the 'presidential_decree' function and from there we can use the 'change_galactic_currency' option which takes any string input and set it to usd.

-Then we can use head back to the *'adjust_economy'* function and use *inflate_currency* which takes an integer as a percentage to change the currency value.
+Then we can use head back to the 'adjust_economy' function and use 'inflate_currency' which takes an integer as a percentage to change the currency value.
 Before we try adding any values though we can check what our input will do.
 We see {% highlight c++ %} currency = currency + (var / 100) * currency {% endhighlight %} where var is the percentage we input (var is not the original variable name, ghidra lets you rename variables which is what I have done to make reading the code easier).
 Given this info, we can input **-100** or any value you want that will cause the currency to drop to 0 or below.

 As soon as both changes are made, a series of text dialogues print out along with the flag: **shctf{w4it_uH_wh0s_P4y1Ng_m3_2_y3L1_@_tH15_gUy?}**